 Effective communication between different environments is crucial in a hybrid cloud.
 This is often achieved through cloud APIs (Application Programming Interfaces), such as those provided by AWS (Amazon Web Services) S3 or Microsoft Azure.
 These APIs are essential for ensuring seamless interaction between your on-premises infrastructure and cloud services.
 Therefore, it’s important to have an on-premises setup that is compatible with these APIs to fully leverage the benefits of a hybrid cloud model.
 This compatibility allows for more efficient management and integration of various cloud services, enhancing the overall efficiency and effectiveness of your cloud strategy.

 Hybrid Cloud Benefits

-- Effective application governance: By leveraging both private and public clouds, businesses have greater control over where they deploy their applications.
+- Effective application governance: By leveraging both private and public clouds, businesses have greater flexibility over where they deploy their applications.

-- Improved performance and reduced latency: By deploying applications closer to end users, businesses can significantly improve application performance and reduce latency.
+- Improved performance and reduced latency: By deploying applications closer to data and users, businesses can significantly improve application performance and reduce latency.

 - Improved ROI: By leveraging the cost efficiencies of public cloud for non-sensitive operations and reserving private cloud for sensitive operations, businesses can optimize their IT spending.

 - Flexible operations: A hybrid cloud provides businesses with the flexibility to quickly scale up or down their IT resources based on demand via the public cloud, without requiring upfront investments in the on-premises data center.